 Some policies offer inflation protection so that your benefits keep pace with increases in the cost of living.
 Others allow for projected increases in benefits to compensate for the raises you might have earned on the job.
 In addition, you might want to consider adding a catastrophic disability benefit (CDB) rider.
 A CDB rider provides additional benefits if you should suffer a major disability that results in expenses that go beyond your normal income needs, such as the cost of a home health-care aide.

 Your ability to earn an income from Chevron is one of your biggest assets.
 It’s your means of achieving your life goals and providing your loved ones with financial security.
 So insuring that income with disability income insurance makes good sense.

-I’d be happy to sit down with you and discuss some ways to make sure your best taken care of in the chance you become disabled.
-Because I work with Chevron executives, managers, employees and retirees, I'm knowledgeable about your various compensation plans and benefit offerings, plus other issues specific to Chevron employees (in addition to the retirement, investment, and estate planning issues everybody faces).
-In fact, chances are you may know one of my Chevron clients and you can ask them how working with an advisor has helped them.
+We’d be happy to sit down with you and discuss some ways to make sure your best taken care of in the chance you become disabled.
+Because we work with Chevron executives, managers, employees and retirees, we're knowledgeable about your various compensation plans and benefit offerings, plus other issues specific to Chevron employees (in addition to the retirement, investment, and estate planning issues everybody faces).
+In fact, chances are you may know one of our Chevron clients and you can ask them how working with an advisor has helped them.

 1AHIP Survey Finds Workers Underestimate Likelihood of a Disability, and Over Estimate Resources Available When Disability Occurs, AHIP document 4906 document, November 18, 2004.
 America’s Health Insurance Plans, Washington, DC www.ahip.org/content/pressrelease.aspx?docid=4906